-Everywhere along the shore line are reminders of some serious ship wrecks including a memorial to drowned seamen whose boats were likely caught up in the rocky shore around Reynisdrangur.
+Everywhere along the shoreline are reminders of some serious ship wrecks, including a memorial to drowned seamen whose boats were likely caught up in the rocky shore around Reynisdrangur.

 The residents of Vik live with the threat of glacier floods (Jökulhlaup) from a Katla volcano eruption under Mýrdalsjökull glacier.
 Such floods come every 100 years and are described as the biggest floods humans have ever experienced.
 The biblical film ‘Noah’ was filmed in the area.

-The Church is situated high on a hill and is the site of refuge should any serious eruption occur.
+The church is situated high on a hill and is the site of refuge should any serious eruption occur.
 Local people practice running up to the church on Wednesdays.

 Vík is now a principle tourist destination as it lies on the number 1 road at a reasonable distance for a day trip from Reykjavik.
 Vík is often the furthest point on most South Coast photo tours.
 Vík also serves as a useful resting point as it is half way from Reykjavik to Jökulsarlon glacier lagoon & ice-beach.

-It is possible to connect with local tours on the Mýrdalsjökull glacier such as The Mýrdalsjökull Ice cave.
+It is possible to connect with local tours on the Mýrdalsjökull glacier, such as the Mýrdalsjökull Ice cave.